AnamKhalid09/Data-Science-Employment-Opportunities/README.md

 ## Project Proposal

-The detailed project proposal is attached in repo in the pdf form, please refer to the pdf file with name project proposal for understanding of the project in detail.
+The detailed project proposal is attached in repo in the pdf form, please refer to the pdf file with name 'Project Proposal' for understanding of the project in detail.

 ## Extracting, Transforming and Loading process (ETL)

 ### Extract

-Extracting includes reading the data from multiple sources. we are using two datasets (csv files) which you can find in 'Resources' folder as described above.
-If you're looking for datasets of your choice, keep in mind that they don't have to be csv files necessarily.
+Extracting includes reading the data from multiple sources. we are using two datasets (CSV files) which you can find in 'Resources' folder as described above.
+If you're looking for datasets of your choice, keep in mind that they don't have to be CSV files necessarily.
 They could be any of the following:
 - CSV files
 - JSON files
 - HTML tables